lraj22/timecheck22/docs/Fair.md

 1. Identify and assess the risks and hazards involved in this project.

-Since the only equipment I will be using is a regular personal computer, which is generally considered to be safe under normal circumstances, I don't face much physical harm.
+Since the only equipment I will be using is a regular personal computer, which is generally considered to be safe under normal circumstances, I don't face much physical risk.
 However, there is the legal danger of using copyrighted code when researching for solutions online, and also the digital danger of malware when using the internet for research purposes.
 Finally, there is a legal risk when collecting analytics on my website.

 2.
 	a.
 List all hazardous chemicals, activities or devices to be used